TERMS AND CONDITIONS

 Sensitive Information has the meaning given in the [Privacy Act 1988 (Cth)].

-Services means the services that we agree to perform under this Agreement, as further particularised in the Schedule.
+Services means the services that we agree to perform under this Agreement, as further particularised in the Contract Proposal.

 Support Services means the support services as further described in Attachment 2 of this Agreement.